dunglas/mercure/docs/hub/config.md

 | `MERCURE_SUBSCRIBER_JWT_ALG` | the JWT algorithm to use for subscribers                 | `HS256`             |
 | `MERCURE_EXTRA_DIRECTIVES`   | a list of extra Mercure directives to pass, one per line |                     |

-## JWT verification
+## JWT Verification

-When using RSA public keys for verification make sure the key is properly formatted and make sure to set the correct algorithm as second parameter of the `publisher_jwt` or `subscriber_jwt` directives (for example `RS512`).
+When using RSA public keys for verification make sure the key is properly formatted and make sure to set the correct algorithm as second parameter of the `publisher_jwt` or `subscriber_jwt` directives (for example `RS256`).

+Here is an example of how to use environments variables with a RSA public key.

+Generate keys (if you don't already have them):

+    ssh-keygen -t rsa -b 4096 -m PEM -f publisher.key openssl rsa -in publisher.key -pubout -outform PEM -out publisher.key.pub

+    ssh-keygen -t rsa -b 4096 -m PEM -f subscriber.key openssl rsa -in subscriber.key -pubout -outform PEM -out subscriber.key.pub

+Start the hub:

+    MERCURE_PUBLISHER_JWT_KEY=$(cat publisher.key.pub) \
+    MERCURE_PUBLISHER_JWT_ALG=RS256 \
+    MERCURE_SUBSCRIBER_JWT_KEY=$(cat subscriber.key.pub) \
+    MERCURE_SUBSCRIBER_JWT_ALG=RS256 \
+    ./mercure run

 ## Bolt Adapter